DACPublicator/DAC_Publication/README.md

 ## About the algorithm
-We propose a practical method—referred to as Data Aggregation with Clustering (DAC)—that balances the tradeoff between data aggregation and model flexibility.
-DAC allows us to predict demand, while optimally identifying the features that should be estimated at the (i) item, (ii) cluster, and (iii) aggregated levels.
-We show that the DAC algorithm yields a consistent estimate along with improved asymptotic properties relative to the decentralized method that estimates a different model for each item.
-Using both simulated and real data, we illustrate DAC’s improvement in prediction accuracy relative to common benchmarks.
-Interestingly, the DAC algorithm not only has theoretical and practical advantages, it also helps retailers discover meaningful managerial insights.
-See full details in the [article]()
+We propose a practical method referred to as data aggregation with clustering (DAC), which balances the tradeoff between data aggregation and model flexibility.
+DAC allows us to predict demand while optimally identifying the features that should be estimated at the (i) item, (ii) cluster, and (iii) aggregate levels.
+We show that the DAC algorithm yields a consistent estimate, along with improved asymptotic properties relative to the decentralized method, which estimates a different model for each item.
+Using simulated data, we illustrate DAC's improvement in prediction accuracy relative to several common benchmarks.